Therefore Pilate then took Jesus and scourged Him.

 The Jews answered him, We have a law, and according··to our law He ought◦ to die, because He made Himself the Son of God.

-When Pilate therefore heard that saying, he was the more◦ afraid,
+When Pilate therefore heard this word, he feared the more◦,

-and entered again into the governor’s hall, and says to Jesus, Whence art Thou?
+and entered again into the Praetorium, and says to Jesus, Whence art Thou?
 But◦ Jesus gave him no answer.

 Then◦ Pilate says to Him, Speakest Thou not to me?
 Knowest◦ Thou not that I have authority to crucify Thee, and have authority to release Thee?

-Jesus answered, Thou wouldest have no authority against Me, unless it were given thee from··above; on··account··of this he who delivered Me up to thee has the greater sin.
+Jesus answered, Thou wouldest not have any▵ authority against Me, unless◦ it were given thee from··above; on··account··of this he who delivered Me up to thee has the greater sin.

 From◦ this time Pilate sought to release him, but◦ the Jews cried··out, saying, If thou release this Man, thou art not Caesar’s friend; everyone who makes himself a king speaks··against Caesar.